 Those not already enrolled in one of the graduate programs in arts and sciences may apply for funding at the time of their application for admission, as part of the online application.
 Students already enrolled in a graduate program should contact their graduate program director if they wish to be considered for a tuition scholarship or assistantship.
-In all cases, applications for merit-based funding are reviewed by the faculty in the individual programs, who make the decisions.
+Applications for merit-based funding are reviewed by the faculty in the individual programs, who make the decisions.

 A few other University programs and offices have a very limited number of graduate assistantships.
 For more information, see this web page.